Graeme-Code/ConsensysBootCampFinalProject/ConsensysBootCamp/design_pattern_decisions.md

 Ideally two measures should be put in place.

 1. Mappings should be used to faciliate updateBets, withdrawUnmatchedBets and redeem over loops.
-2. The contract itself should jsut be repsonsible for match making and a different contract should be responsible for the resolving.
+2. The contract itself should just be repsonsible for match making and a different contract should be responsible for the resolving.